Proxies & Reverse Proxies

 1. what even is a proxy

-- identity: hide who you are (client anonymity) or hide where servers are (server anonymity)
+- hide who you are (client anonymity) or hide where your servers are

-the two fundamental types split on whose side the proxy is on:
+the fundamental split is whose side the proxy is on:

 2. forward proxies — the client’s agent